jbrzusto/motus_examples/README.md

 # motus_examples
-code snippets for use with data from motus / sensorgnome
+##Code snippets for use with data from motus / sensorgnome
+Please create snippets as either R files with comments, or .Rmd files